- Latin America

 What is TESOL?

-TESOL is an acronym that stands for Teaching English to Speakers of Other Languages.
+TESOL stands for Teaching English to Speakers of Other Languages.
 It refers to teaching English to non-native English speakers either abroad or in English-speaking countries, though it is most often used to refer to language instruction that occurs in English-speaking countries.

 Similar ESL-related acronyms include Teaching English as a Foreign Language(TEFL), English Language Teaching (ELT), and teaching ESL (English as a Second Language).